zhenhu9/Sed-Notes/Gnu-sed.md

 ## GNU SED

 Sed is a stream editor.
 By default, multiple files would be regarded as one stream.
+Data based on lines and matched areas which have been selected by commands, instructions or regular expressions would be called RANGE or ADDRESS.
+Then they could be manipulated by commands, instructions or regular expressions following RANGE.
+Those commands, instruction or regular expressions sets could be separated by ';', '\n' or '-e' options.
+Examing those sets with '--debug' option is a good idea.

 ```
 Syntex: